prabirshrestha/FluentHttp/README.md

 	}

 ### Making synchronous requests
 Synchronous request can be made by calling the Execute() method.
-Exception is thrown incase any error occurs.
-Execute() methods returns the same async result as ExecuteAsync().
+Exception is NOT thrown when error occurs.
+Execute() methods behaves exactly the same way as async result of ExecuteAsync().

-	try
-	{
+Make sure to check if exception has occurred.
+(This allows you to have same methods to process the response from both the synchronous and asynchronous methods using the same method.)

 	var ar = request.Execute();

-	}
-	catch
-	{
-		// catch exception
-	}
+	if(ar.Exception != null)
+		throw ar.Exception;
+	else
+		// process the response.

 ## Using Authenticators
 To simplify authentication for http web requests, FluentHttp source includes some